It's time to get out there and start making some new memories! 2020 can STILL be your year.

 Onwards to Wellington, the ‘coolest little capital in the world’!
 Wellington packs a lot of character into its downtown district, with funky restaurants and bars along Cuba Street and Courtenay Place.
 Fill your afternoon by browsing through the exhibits at Te Papa National Museum, grab a craft beer at an edgy brewery, climb to the top of Mt Victoria for panoramic views or take a stroll along the waterfront and Oriental Parade.
 Oh and, most importantly for those who seek 24/7 caffeination, you’ll be glad to know that Wellington’s coffee culture and cafe scene is considered one of the best in NZ.

 We catch an early Bluebridge Ferry across the Cook Strait and through the magnificent Marlborough Sounds to the South Island.
 If the weather’s good, head out to the viewing deck to witness some incredible scenes.
-From here we’ll travel through the picturesque Marlborough region and make a stop at a local vineyard to sample the region’s specialty Sauvignon Blanc before heading to Marahau, right on the edge of the spectacular Abel Tasman National Park.
+From here we’ll pick up a few extra Strayers in Picton before setting off through the picturesque Marlborough region.
+Then we continue to Marahau, situated right on the edge of the spectacular Abel Tasman National Park.

 Count yourself lucky - you have a full day to explore New Zealand’s most popular national park.
 From our accommodation you can hike straight into the park (no water taxi required!).
 It’s a cool 12kms to Anchorage and you’ll see the park’s natural golden sand beaches and brilliant blue waters along the way.
 The walk is approx. 4 hours each way but there’s enough photo stops en-route to spend an entire day exploring.
 Enjoy a picnic on the beach before checking out Cleopatra’s Pools, moss lined fresh water pools with a natural water slide.